AnnoyedDev/WireCraft/README.md

 JAVA_HOME=/path/to/a/java25/jdk ./gradlew build
 ```

-This has been built and compiles cleanly against the real Minecraft 26.2 /
-Fabric API 0.158.0+26.2 toolchain.
-See "The Netty connection mixin" below
-for the one part that was individually disassembled and verified rather than
-just compiled.

 ## Setting up a tunnel

 1. Launch the game once with the mod installed, it generates a fresh